Info icon

 3. Choose Save rules to apply the configuration changes.

-07 Repeat steps no. 4 – 6 to reconfigure other EC2 security groups that allow unrestricted access on uncommon TCP/UDP ports.
+07 Repeat steps no. 4 – 6 for each Amazon EC2 security group that allow unrestricted access to uncommon TCP/UDP ports.

 Using AWS CLI

-01 Run revoke-security-group-ingress command (OSX/Linux/UNIX) using the ID of the Amazon EC2 security group that you want to reconfigure as the identifier parameter (see Audit section part II to identify the right resource), to remove the inbound rules that allow unrestricted access through uncommon TCP ports.
+01 Run revoke-security-group-ingress command (OSX/Linux/UNIX) with the ID of the non-compliant Amazon EC2 security group that you want to configure as the identifier parameter, to remove the inbound rules that allow unrestricted access through uncommon TCP ports.
 Replace tcp with udp within the IpProtocol parameter value to remove the ingress rule that allows unrestricted access on uncommon UDP ports:

 aws ec2 revoke-security-group-ingress